tAndreani/airr-standards/docs/api/adc_api.rst

     * - Field(s)
       - Description
-    * - rearrangement_id, repertoire_id, sample_processing_id, data_processing_id, clone_id, cell_id, pair_id
+    * - sequence_id, repertoire_id, sample_processing_id, data_processing_id, clone_id, cell_id
-      - Identifiers; rearrangement_id allows for query of that specific rearrangement object in the repository, while repertoire_id, sample_processing_id, and data_processing_id are links to the repertoire metadata for the rearrangement.
-The clone_id, cell_id, and pair_id are all identifiers that group rearrangements based on clone definition, single cell assignment, and paired chain linking.
+      - Identifiers; sequence_id allows for query of that specific rearrangement object in the repository, while repertoire_id, sample_processing_id, and data_processing_id are links to the repertoire metadata for the rearrangement.
+The clone_id and cell_id are identifiers that group rearrangements based on clone assignment and single cell assignment.
     * - locus, v_call, d_call, j_call, c_call, productive, junction_aa, junction_aa_length
       - Commonly used rearrangement annotations.

-**Repertoire/rearrangement object size**

-Any single repertoire or rearrangement object has a maximum that is typically dependent upon the back-end database which stores the data.
-For MongoDB-based data repositories, the largest object size is 16 megabytes.

-**Repertoire/rearrangement query size**

-For MongoDB-based data repositories, a query is a document thus the query size is limited to the maximum document size of 16 megabytes.

 **Data repository specific limits**

+A data repository may impose limits on the size of the data returned.
+This might be because of limitations imposed by the back-end database being used or because of the need to manage the load placed on the server.
+For example, MongoDB databases have document size limits (16 megabytes) which limit the size of a query that can be sent to a repository and the size of a single repertoire or rearrangement object that is returned.
+As a result a repository might choose to set a maximum query size.

-A data repository may provide additional limits.
-These can be retrieved from the ``info`` endpoint.
-If the data repository does not provide a limit, then the ADC API default limit or no limit is assumed.
+Size limits can be retrieved from the ``info`` endpoint.
+If the data repository does not provide a limit, then no limit is assumed.

 .. list-table::
     :widths: auto